cp2004/OctoPrint-WS281x_LED_Status/README.md

 _Coming soon via configuration wizard!_

-Run the following commands to enable SPI, increase buffer size and make sure the clock is set right.
+Run the following commands from the terminal to enable SPI, increase buffer size and make sure the clock is set right.

 2. Check your user (pi) is in the `gpio` group